Welcome to my webpage!

 Deutsch | English

-I lead the Chair of Sociology, especially Family and Work at the Otto-Friedrich-Universität Bamberg and am an external fellow and project leader at the Mannheim Centre for European Social Research.
+I lead the Chair of Sociology, especially Family and Work at the Otto-Friedrich-Universität Bamberg and am a project leader at the Mannheim Centre for European Social Research.
 Before, I was Assistant Professor of Sociology of the Welfare State and from 2018 to 2021 Interim Chair of Macrosociology at the University of Mannheim.
 I studied Social Sciences at the Humboldt University of Berlin and received my PhD from the University of Cologne in November 2013.
 I was then a postdoctoral fellow at the SOCIUM Research Center at the University of Bremen, and in 2017 a Visiting Scholar at the Center for European Studies at Harvard University.

 Comments are closed.